Italian cruiser Alberico da Barbiano: Service history

 Stokes's destroyers were, indeed, just off Cape Bon by then, and they had spotted the Italian ships.
 Arriving from astern, under the cover of darkness and using radar, the British ships sailed close inshore and surprised the Italians who were further out to sea, by launching torpedoes from short range.
 The course reversal accelerated the approach between the two groups, and the Allied destroyers attacked together; Sikh fired her guns and four torpedoes against Da Barbiano (the distance was less than 1,000 meters) and Legion did the same, while Maori and Isaac Sweers attacked Di Giussano.
 Toscano ordered full speed and to open fire (and also, to Di Giussano, to increase speed to 30 knots) and Da Barbiano also started a turn to port (on orders from the ship's commanding officer, Captain Giorgio Rodocanacchi), but at 3:22, before her guns were able to fire (only some machine guns managed to), the cruiser was hit by a torpedo below the forwardmost turret, which caused her to list to port.
 Da Barbiano was then raked with machine gun fire, which killed or wounded many men and set fire to the fuel barrels, and hit by a second torpedo in the engine room.
 At 3.26 Maori also fired two torpedoes at Da Barbiano, and opened fire with her guns, hitting the bridge.
 Moments after, the cruiser was hit by another torpedo in the stern (possibly launched by Legion); meanwhile, Di Giussano was disabled as well.
-Da Barbiano rapidly listed to port, while the fires quickly spread all over the ship and also into the sea, fueled by the floating fuel, and the crew started to abandon ship.
+Da Barbiano rapidly listed to port, while the fires quickly spread all over the ship and also into the sea, fuelled by the floating fuel, and the crew started to abandon ship.
 At 3:35, Da Barbiano capsized and sank in a sea of flame.
 534 men, including Admiral Antonino Toscano, the commander of Italian Fourth Naval Division, his entire staff and the commanding officer of Alberico Da Barbiano, Captain Giorgio Rodocanacchi, were lost with the ship.
 250 survivors reached the Tunisian coast or were picked up by rescuing vessels.

 Da Barbiano's wreck was located in 2007 by an Italian expedition.